Cybereason/eztw/README.md

 + Windows 10 and above.
 + Python 3.9 and above.
 + Only real-time trace sessions supported.
-+ Not all trace providers supported automatically (many undocumented providers exist, can be added manually).
++ Not all trace providers supported automatically (many undocumented providers exist, which can be added [manually](#manually-adding-new-providers)).
++ No old-style (MOF) providers supported for now, only new-style (i.e: XML manifest obtained via the TDH API).
-+ No support (yet) for advanced features (stack-trace, kernel-side filters, etc.).
++ No support (yet) for advanced features, such as stack-trace, kernel-side filters, etc.

 ## Usage

 ### Trace providers and event templates

-While understanding which providers and events exist is not always simple (see the section about [exploring providers and events](#exploring-providers-and-events)), once we know which events to use, the rest is easy!
+While understanding which providers and events to consume is not always simple (see the section about [exploring providers and events](#exploring-providers-and-events)), once we know which events to use, the rest is easy!

 Let's say we want to get events for any new process starting on the local machine.
 The provider we want is [Microsoft-Windows-Kernel-Process](https://github.com/repnz/etw-providers-docs/blob/master/Manifests-Win10-17134/Microsoft-Windows-Kernel-Process.xml), who's GUID is {22FB2CD6-0E7B-422B-A0C7-2FAD1FD0E716}.